 CCA is also the investment manager (i) of Cranshire Capital, L.P. ("Cranshire Capital") and (ii) for managed accounts for Freestone Advantage Partners, LP ("Freestone") and Freestone Advantage Partners II, LP ("Freestone II"), and CCA has voting control and investment discretion over securities held by Cranshire Capital and in the managed accounts for Freestone and Freestone II.
 Mr. Kopin, the president, the sole member and the sole member of the Board of Managers of CCA, has voting control over CCA.
-As a result, each of Mr. Kopin and CCA also may be deemed to have beneficial ownership (as determined under Section 13(d) of the Securities Exchange Act of 1934, as amended) of an additional 627,451 shares of common stock of the issuer, consisting of (i) 105,882 shares of common stock that are issuable upon conversion of a convertible promissory note held by Cranshire Capital, (ii) 352,941 shares of common stock that are issuable upon exercise of warrants held by Cranshire Capital, (iii) 11,765 shares of common stock that are issuable upon conversion of a convertible promissory note held by Freestone, (iv) 39,216 shares of common stock that are issuable upon exercise of warrants held by Freestone, (v) 78,431 shares of common stock that are issuable upon conversion of the Note held by Freestone II and (iv) 39,216 shares of common stock of the issuer that are issuable upon exercise of the Warrant held by Freestone II.
+As a result, each of Mr. Kopin and CCA also may be deemed to have beneficial ownership (as determined under Section 13(d) of the Securities Exchange Act of 1934, as amended) of an additional 627,451 shares of common stock of the issuer, consisting of (i) 105,882 shares of common stock that are issuable upon conversion of a convertible promissory note held by Cranshire Capital, (ii) 352,941 shares of common stock that are issuable upon exercise of warrants held by Cranshire Capital, (iii) 11,765 shares of common stock that are issuable upon exercise of warrants held by Freestone, (iv) 39,216 shares of common stock that are issuable upon conversion of the Note held by Freestone II and (iv) 39,216 shares of common stock of the issuer that are issuable upon exercise of the Warrant held by Freestone II.